natallzl/data310/Project4.md

 The number of worker bees in a colony is essential to its functioning.
 Worker bees collect pollen on their legs; the hairs on their bodies attract grains of pollen, which are then formed into pockets or "baskets" on their legs for carrying back to the hive.
 To understand behavior of bees (hierarchy interactions, prospective activity, and more) as well as colony health, hive and honey bee activity can be observed.
 Typically, this observation is done manually by researchers.
 Machine learning has the potential to observe and classify activity automatically and more quickly than humans, which can allow for large scale data collection and can possibly lead to new insights into bee activity and colony health.

+In *Recognition of Pollen-Bearing Bees from Video Using Convolutional Neural Network*, Rodriguez et al. aimed to recognize pollen-bearing bees from videos of a hive entrance, with a goal to automatically oversee honey bee activity such as foraging behavior and task specialization.
+After testing multiple approaches, their convolutional neural network approach outperformed the others.

-**Research question:** Can a machine learning model be created that can accurately classify whether a bee is carrying pollen or not?
+**Research question:** Can we create a convolutional neural network model that can accurately classify whether a bee is carrying pollen or not?

 ----------
 *Research sources:*